 You must consider the individual nature of your site, water system and the measures you already have in place.
 You may already have done enough to ensure your hot & cold water system is safe to use such as implementing a weekly flushing regime which is one of the measures the HSE's ACOP L8 recommends when outlets become infrequently used.
 It may also be a good time to get your risk assessment up to date.

-If you have any doubt at all about the safety of your hot & cold water system then get it tested.
-Testing must always be the first step, even when there is an obvious problem with the water system.
+Legionella Testing - If you have any doubt at all about the safety of your hot & cold water system then get it tested.

 It is not a certificate of chlorination you need but a test certificate proving there is no Legionella in your hot and cold water system.